Neil-Aframe/ffmpeg_timing_examples/README.md

 ### .log file

-The file ffmpeg-20161109-161805.log is an example log from the "most broken" output file.
+The file ffmpeg-20161109-161805.log is an example log from the "most broken" example i.e. ffmpeg encoding to h264 with aac in mp4 container.
+This result (added duration and off-by-one frame seeking) is closest to typical output when transcoding videos from customer sources.

 ## ffmpeg version